edimaudo/Python-projects/portfolio/abalone/readme.md

 The age of abalone is determined by cutting the shell through the cone, staining it, and counting the number of rings through a microscope -- a boring and time-consuming task.
 Other measurements, which are easier to obtain, are used to predict the age.

-This data set is recommended for learning and practicing your skills in **exploratory data analysis**, **data visualization**, and **classification modelling techniques**.
-Feel free to explore the data set with multiple **supervised** and **unsupervised** learning techniques.
 The Following data dictionary gives more details on this data set:

 ---